BIOS3010/Module-11-Genome-Assembly/Exercise3_Assembly_quality.md

 First, let's do the assembly QC in a new folder, for example `~/assembly_qc`.
 Create this folder and `cd` into it.

 Second, as the BUSCO analysis will take some time, we run it again inside a *screen*.
-It is advised to start a new screen for this
+It is advised to start a new screen for this.

 *NOTE* feel free to terminate any other screens you still may have by re-entering them and writing `exit`.